Gender Equality Plan (GEP)

-- Gender equality in recruitment and career progression - this is covered in the Institutional Athena Swan application under 4.1Academic and research staff data, 5.0Key career transition points: academic staff and 5.1 Career development: academic staff
+- Gender equity in recruitment and career progression - this is covered in the Institutional Athena Swan application under 4.1Academic and research staff data, 5.0Key career transition points: academic staff and 5.1 Career development: academic staff

 - Integration of the gender dimension into research and teaching content - this is covered in the Institutional Athena Swan application under 4.IV.iii Academic staff by contract data and 5.1 Career Development: Academic Staff and culture.

 - Measures against gender-based violence including sexual harassment – the University of Salford has 'Dignity at work' and 'Bullying and Harassment' policies which are covered in the Institutional Athena Swan Application section 5.3 Organisation and Culture.